asyncapi/training/VIDEO_3_SCRIPT.md

 3. Reach the first position among the most used API specifications.
 This will require a growth in the number of community members of around 400% over the next two years.

  ## How did it come about?

-AsyncAPI started as a side project at Hitch (API Changelog) and was later founded by Fran Mendez.
-The AsyncAPI developers identified a lack of tools in the message-driven space.
-Something was missing in the documentation specifications when presented with an inversely great toolset for HTTP APIs.

-They began to search for a solution for standardized message-driven specification systems from this identified need.
+Founded by Fran Mendez, AsyncAPI started as a side project at Hitch (API Changelog).
+The AsyncAPI developers identified a lack of tools in the message-driven space and searched for a solution for standardized message-driven specification systems.

-They formulated an "API theory,” so to speak, essentially, with as many interactive API types as RESTful web services, GraphQL, and message-based architectures, AsyncAPI would serve as a common unifying language for the various formats, protocols, and specifications.
-All of the above results in standardized communication in the message-based system.
+They formulated an "API theory," so to speak, with as many interactive API types as RESTful web services, GraphQL, and message-based architectures.
+AsyncAPI wanted to serve as a common unifying language for the various formats, protocols, and specifications.
+All of the above resulted in creating standardized communication in message-based systems.

 ## What AsyncAPI brings